UoMResearchIT/UM_Operational_Scripts/Ancillary_Data_Tools/README.md

 ## 4. ants.preproc-serial.archer2.slurm

 This is the ants preprocessing stage.
-We have made edits to **ancil_lct_preproc_cci.py** in order to correct the metadata (coped below).
-This overwrites what is called from import ants in the containter.
-We have created this `bin/ancil_lct_preproc_cci3.py`, and refer to it in the job submission script.
-Note this file is not coped to git you will have to create it.
+We have made edits to **ancil_lct_preproc_cci.py** in order to correct the metadata (shown below, and applied by the patch file in the Setup process).
+This overwrites what is called from import ants in the container.

 ```
 def set_flag_metadata2(cube):